Young and Old

 Analysis of Literary Devices Used in “Young and Old”

-- Imagery: Imagery is used to make readers perceive things involving their five senses.
-For example, “Creep home, and take your place there”, “Then hey for boot and horse, lad” and “And all the trees are green.”
+- Imagery: Imagery uses descriptive language to appeal to the five senses.
+Phrases such as “Creep home, and take your place there,” “Then hey for boot and horse, lad,” and “And all the trees are green” paint vivid pictures in the reader’s mind, creating a strong sense of atmosphere.

 Analysis of Poetic Devices Used in “Young and Old”